 Concern for Shareholders and Workers: Ramasamy Raja had the well-being of the people upper-most in his mind.
 He was very particular that the funds of his shareholders be utilized usefully.
 He showed high concern for his workers.
 The famous trade unionist G Ramanujam once said, "In the case of Ramasamy Raja's companies, the workers are always thinking of the growth of the company, the Raja always has the well being of the workers and their families uppermost in his mind."

 Service to humanity: For Ramasamy Raja, religion and charity were part and parcel of his life.
 He realized that it was only education which could erase poverty and the pitiable condition of the people.
 He formed a trust and started various schools, colleges and polytechnics which today educate over 7000 students.
 He also started hospitals for the benefit of the people.

-Realizing the dream of PACR: The Ramco Empire continued to expand under the leadership of PACR's son, the present Group Chairman, Shri P R Ramasubrahmaneya Rajha, who is fulfilling the vision of PACR.
+Realizing the dream of PACR: The Ramco Empire continued to expand under the leadership of PACR's son, the former Group Chairman, Shri P R Ramasubrahmaneya Rajha, who fulfilled the vision of PACR.
 Crossing the frontiers of Rajapalayam in PACR's time, the Ramco Group assumed national prominence.
 With the young guard now involved in the Group's activities, the process of globalization is on and the Group is taking the big leap onto the international horizon.